 Acknowledgements: Picture: Re-appropriation by Shallom Johnson.
 Reproduce under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic licence. http://www.flickr.com/photos/shallom/2468981285/

 How to cite this piece: Smith, M. K. (2001).
-‘Informal and non-formal education, colonialism and development’, the encyclopaedia of informal education. [http://infed.org/biblio/colonialism.htm].
+‘Informal and non-formal education, colonialism and development’, The encyclopedia of pedagogy and informal education. [http://infed.org/biblio/colonialism.htm].